AhmetCanArslan/AtasoftDataExtractor/README.md

 ## Debugging and Logs
 - The scripts print status messages, warnings, and errors to the console during execution.
 - Check console output for details on file processing, QR generation, Firebase sync status (updates/additions), email sending results, and certificate processing.
+- **`logs/sent_emails.csv`**: Records the email, mobile number, and timestamp for each successfully sent QR code email to prevent duplicates.
+- **`logs/email_errors.csv`**: Records the email, mobile number (if available), reason, and timestamp for emails that failed to send or were skipped (e.g., missing data, missing QR file, SMTP error).
+This helps diagnose issues with email delivery.

 ## Contribution
 This project is open source.
 Contributions are welcome via pull requests or by opening issues.